 Now you are ready to use the skillet.
 For the first couple of uses, cook something greasy like bacon or sausage.
-This will help to heat cycle and re-coat the interior surface which will make the non-stick coating better.
-Also be aware that it is going to smoke the first couple of uses as it heat cycles and burns off the water trapped in the pores and the excess lard.
+This will help heat cycle and re-coat the interior surface which will make the non-stick coating better.
+Also, be aware that it is going to smoke for the first couple of uses as it heat cycles and burns off the water trapped in the pores and the excess vegetable shortening.

 To maintain the skillet you will need to wipe the interior every couple of months with bacon grease during a heat cycle or cook something greasy and re-season about every 2 years following the process above.

 Also, don’t let food sit in the skillet as this will remove the seasoning.